4ICTOTA/FunPay-Scraper-API/README.md

-# Autoscraper
+# Funpay scraper API
-API for creating web page auto-scrapping models and using them.
+API for scraping information about users and their lots on the FunPay website.